bitrise-io/addons-template-service/README.md

 # Provision of a new app

-> The server creates a new record or updates an existing one with the appslug, to store provision state of the app.
-Also store a unique token for the appslug that will be used for the requests that are from a Bitrise build and calls this server.
+> The server creates a new record or updates an existing one with the app slug, to store provision state of the app.
+Also store a unique token for the app slug that will be used for the requests that are from a Bitrise build and calls your add-on server.
 Also store the received plan, so you can have a service that can use specified parameters/limits by the plan.
-Finally sends back the list of environment variables that will be exported in all of the builds on Bitrise for the app.
+Finally send back the list of environment variables that will be exported in all of the builds on Bitrise for the app.

 **Method**: POST